 Since changing means moving away from the familiar and into the unknown, the brain will interpret it as a threat.
 It's this interpretation that counts.

-The body will react by instantly activating the fear-threat centres and putting the rational centres on hold.
+The body will react by instantly activating the fear-threat centers and putting the rational centers on hold.
 This could translate in the body, for example, as stress, anxiety, vigilance, and fear.

 2. Hardwired habits